Levi-Lamar/HETEROGENEOUS-ENSEMBLE-Insurance/README.md

 Dataset

-The dataset used in this project is the
+The dataset used in this project is [insurance.csv](https://github.com/Levi-Lamar/HETEROGENEOUS-ENSEMBLE-Insurance/files/10929050/insurance.csv)

 Which contains information about the patient details.
 The dataset includes 1339 instances and 7 attributes including the charges of patient registered.